 A partner in the Litigation Department, Yahonnes Cleary represents clients in complex commercial litigation in state and federal court, including product liability litigation, securities litigation, consumer class actions, and contractual disputes.
 He has substantial trial experience, including representing financial institutions, pharmaceutical companies, and other corporate and individual clients in high-stakes trials in federal and state court.

 - AbbVie in multiple bellwether trials in federal and state court involving claims related to the company’s testosterone replacement therapy product;

-- The owners of the Ashley Madison website in a consumer fraud class action arising out of the hack of the company’s dating website;
+- The owners of the Ashley Madison website in a consumer fraud class action arising out of a data breach of the company’s dating website;

 - Bank of New York Mellon in various civil and regulatory matters related to the company’s foreign exchange services;